kevL/yata/ReadMe.txt

 Yata is pretty strict when loading a 2da file.
 If it detects anything awkward it lets the user know and will try to automatically fix cell-fields.
 Such cells should then appear highlighted with pink - these are called "loadchanged" cells, since they were changed when the 2da was loaded.
-An option under the Editmenu can cycle through these cells if there are any, for your review and or manual corrections.
+An option under the Edit menu can cycle through these cells if there are any, for your review and or manual corrections.